-- Educate pupils on the appropriate use of social media and the dangers of downloading and sharing inappropriate material including that which is illegal under the Counter-Terrorism Act. - Ensure that pupils are unable to access any inappropriate internet sites whilst using the school computers/laptops through the use of appropriate filtering, firewalls and security settings. - Educate pupils through lessons and assemblies on the concepts of radicalisation and extreme ideology. - Inform pupils on the importance of Internet Safety both through Computer Science lessons, Stuart lessons and additional drop down days.
+- Educate pupils on the appropriate use of social media and the dangers of downloading and sharing inappropriate material including that which is illegal under the Counter-Terrorism Act. - Ensure that pupils are unable to access any inappropriate internet sites whilst using the school computers/laptops through the use of appropriate filtering, firewalls and security settings. - Educate pupils through lessons and assemblies on the concepts of radicalisation and extreme ideology. - Inform pupils on the importance of Internet Safety both through the ICT curriculum, PSHEE and Skills for Life education.

-Refer to the College's ICT Policy for further details.
+Refer to the College's ITC Policy for further details.